 Without further adieu, we give you five ways dogs improve your kid’s lives directly.
 If you’re considering adopting a dog, these might just turn into “five great reasons to adopt” along the way.

 Reduction in Asthma Rates

 There’s at least some evidence to show that when children spend time with dogs regularly early in life, it may lessen their risk for childhood or asthma later on.
 Originally, researchers believed that owning a dog could actually increase the risk for asthma; this is just one of the reasons doctors used to recommend a pet-free home for children with mild breathing issues, allergies, and repeated childhood colds.

-But a 2015 study by Jama Pediatrics author Cecilia Lundholm flipped the train of thought, providing instead that children who lived with dogs were up to six times less likely to experience asthma later in life.
+However, in a 2015 JAMA Pediatrics study, author Cecilia Lundholm flipped the train of thought – providing instead that children who lived with dogs were up to six times less likely to experience asthma later in life.

 Of particular importance was the how and when; in order to gain the most benefit, children had to be exposed to dogs during the first year of life.
 The same study showed that similar benefits were gained by children who were exposed to other animals, including cats, horses, cows, and other farm animals, making children who live on farms especially well-protected.

 Does this mean that every child will benefit from owning a dog?
 Well, no. Correlation doesn’t necessarily equal causation, and children who are truly allergic to animals certainly won’t benefit.
 But it does mean that it’s okay to test your child around dogs (always use properly safety protocol) earlier in life than we may have once believed.